Jerry-GK/ClearC/ReadMe.md

 **A Compiler for ClearC, a Simplified but More Clear C Language with some Go Features.**

 It's initial framework and inspiration come from [C-Compiler](https://github.com/YJJfish/C-Compiler).
+Many new features are added, such as clearer grammar, `const` constraint and  functions in OOP style.

 To be finished.